 Salesforce provides duplicate management features, to identify and merge duplicate records for some standard and all custom objects.

 Validation rules are also triggered during data operations such as insert, upsert, and delete.
 To prevent this, expectations can be added to skip validation rules for specific data management users.

-Similarity to validation rules, also Apex triggers are executing when modifying data with data management tools.
-To prevent this, exception can be added to Apex code, to skip triggers for specific data management users.
+Similarly to validation rules, also Apex triggers are executing when modifying data with data management tools.
+To prevent this, an exception can be added to Apex code, to skip triggers for specific data management users.